RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 		:scale: 75 %
    		:align: center

-9. Click Power to connect Power SDR with RedPitaya.
+9. Click Power to connect Power SDR with Red Pitaya.
 On the screen the input singnal should appear.

 	.. image:: Capture20.PNG
 		:scale: 75 %